rubenberna/zap/README.md

 # zap

-Project using fullcalendar and Vue.js
+Project using fullcalendar, Vue.js and firebase

 ## Project setup
 ```